-The answer may seem very easy, but in reality, it takes a lot of time because our bodies are extremely efficient at preserving healthy nutrients, especially knowing that fenugreek is not causing harmful reaction in the system, in fact, our body craves the amazing nutrients found in this great seed.
+The answer may seem very easy, but in reality, it takes a lot of time because our bodies are extremely efficient at preserving healthy nutrients, especially knowing that fenugreek is not causing a harmful reaction in the system, in fact, our body craves the amazing nutrients found in this great seed.

 Drink a Lot of Water

-To remedy this, I recommend that you switch from eating white bread to whole wheat bread which has more fiber and which is also very beneficial for having healthy bowel movements every single morning.
+To remedy this, I recommend that you switch from eating white bread to whole wheat bread which has more fibre and which is also very beneficial for having healthy bowel movements every single morning.

 Fenugreek Smell in Your House